cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 the rest of the smartphone industry follows Apple and drops the headphone jack.
 Apple proved to the rest of the industry that you could remove the headphone jack, provide a better user experience, and ultimately make more money off consumers.

+How do Microsoft, Intel, AMD, Qualcomm, NVidia respond to such a performant chip in a $700 package?

 ARM based